binarylogic/authlogic/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: I want to fix a bug, but need some help
 about: >
   If the bug is easy to reproduce, we will help.
-However, you must fix the bug, in a reasonable amount of time, or your issue will be closed.
 See CONTRIBUTING.md

 ---